 In this day and age, when there are an endless number of TV shows competing for your time, watching Nickelodeon may not always be a priority on your to-do list.
 But turning on an oldie but a goodie from Nick is the perfect way to be transported back to your childhood.
 Remember when TV shows made you laugh til your stomach hurt?
 When commercials weren’t boring but instead consisted of bright colors, sugary treats, and cool new toys?
 In an era of dramatic television when, more often than not, viewers are left heartbroken and confused, Nick shows are the perfect comfort watch and can remind you of happier, less stressful times.
 So, the next time you’re on Netflix, instead of endlessly scrolling, why not turn to Nickelodeon?
 Seems like a pretty obvious choice to me!

 Here are 14 Nickelodeon show currently available to stream on Netflix:

+Anyone who remembers the anxiety they felt before their freshman year of high school will relate to this Nickelodeon show.
 100 Things To Do Before High School follows three friends who are determined to make the most of their middle school experience before they graduate and move on up to the big leagues (aka high school).

 Forming after the Jonas Brothers but before One Direction, for a while, Big Time Rush was one of the most popular boy bands thanks to their Nickelodeon show.
 The series followed four midwestern friends whose lives dramatically change once they move to Los Angeles to pursue a music career.
 And just like their on-screen characters, the actors also landed a group record deal after getting cast in the series.

 One of Nickelodeon's more peculiar shows, The Haunted Hathaways chronicles the lives of two families — the Prestons and the Hathaways — living under one roof.
 Seems simple enough, right?
 Well, the Hathaways just happen to be a family of ghosts.
 It makes for an entertaining, albeit pretty weird, watch.